Fat Animals Name With Images and Scientific Names in English

 Hippopotamuses, scientifically known as Hippopotamus amphibius, are large semi-aquatic mammals found in sub-Saharan Africa.
 They are herbivores, feeding on a diet of grasses and aquatic plants.
 Hippos play a key role in their ecosystems by shaping wetland habitats and contributing to nutrient cycling.
 However, their aggressive behavior and territorial nature can pose risks to humans and other animals sharing their habitats.

-Also Read: Madagascar Animals Names With Images and Scientific Names in English
+Also Read: Two Legs Animals Name With Images and Scientific Names in English

 5. Fat Beluga Whale